Gyoshū Hayami: Biography

+His most famous work, Dancing in the Flames (炎舞, Enbu) dates from 1925.

 Gyoshū died suddenly from typhoid fever in 1935 at the age of 40.

 Over 104 of his paintings were collected by the Yamatane Museum in Tokyo.
-One of Gyoshū's works, Dance of Flames, was selected as the subject of a commemorative postage stamp as part of the Japanese government's Modern Art Series in 1979.
+One of Gyoshū's works, Dancing in the Flames, was selected as the subject of a commemorative postage stamp as part of the Japanese government's Modern Art Series in 1979.
 In the year 1994, Gyoshū himself was the subject of a commemorative postage stamp under the Cultural Leaders Series by Japan Post.